Fair Incentives for Repeated Engagement: Special cases

-In the remainder of the section, our analytical results pertain to the setting where $K = 1$.
-This is due to the fact that gaining analytical insights into the setting with many types is intractable, {as it reduces to analyzing solutions of high-dimensional polynomial equations.} However, our key structural result regarding the fluid optimum allows us to gain numerical insights into {settings with $K > 1$}, as we will see later on in the section.
-For ease of notation, we omit the dependence of all quantities on the worker type.
+In the remainder of the section, for analytical tractability our results pertain to the setting where $K = 1$.
+However, our structural result regarding the fluid optimum allows us to gain numerical insights into {settings with $K > 1$}, as we will see later on in the section.
+For ease of notation, we omit the dependence of all quantities on the agent type.
 We moreover assume that $\rewardset$ is such that $v \in (\rmin, \rmax)$.
-Finally, we make the following assumption on the platform's revenue function.
+Finally, we make the following assumption on the revenue function.

 \begin{assumption} $\rev$ is twice-continuously differentiable, {with $\rev''(x) < 0$ for all $x \in \mathbb{R}_+$.} \end{assumption}